3.5 Selection: Change in gene- and genotype frequencies, and effect of population size

 Will equilibrium within 0.02 units be reached ?

-Back to theory, Back to theory (in Danish) or back to the other applets
+Back to theory, Back to theory (in Danish) or Back to the other programs